mediasuitenz/activedirectoryuserobject/README.md

 ## Configuration

-The first parameter to ldapuserobject object is an activedirectory connection configuration object.
+The first parameter to activedirectoryuserobject object is an activedirectory connection configuration object.
 It accepts 4 properties, all of which are compulsory.

 ```js
 const config = {